WiFi Network Not Showing Up on Computer [Easy Fixes]

 Try these fixes

 Here are some solutions for you to try.
-You don’t need to try them all; just work you way down until you find the one that works.
+You don’t need to try them all; just try each one in turn until everything’s working again.

 - Enable the WiFi service